Coherence distillation machines are impossible in quantum thermodynamics: Results

+\emph{Theorem}. {If the projector to the support of state $\rho$ commutes with the system Hamiltonian $H$, then the rate of distillation of any system in a pure coherent state $\phi_\text{coh}$ is zero, i.e. $C^{\text{TI}}_{\text{d}}(\rho)=0$.
+Thus, for a typical state $\rho$, which has full-rank density operator, this rate is zero.}\\

+Surprisingly, we find that the hypothetical coherence distillation machine depicted in Fig.\ref{Fig1} is impossible, i.e. starting from asymptotically many copies of a generic mixed state, using a thermal machine we cannot distill pure coherence at a nonzero rate, even if we spend an unlimited amount of work.
+In fact, it turns out that coherence distillation remains impossible even if, in addition to copies of state $\rho$, one is allowed to consume a finite {helper} system in a pure state, provided that its Hamiltonian is bounded and its Hilbert space is finite-dimensional (See Supplementary Note 5).
+It is interesting to compare this result with the results of \cite{winter2016operational} and \cite{chitambar2018dephasing}, which prove that the rate of distillation of {speakable} coherence is generally non-zero.

+Finally, it is worth mentioning that although for a typical mixed state the distillable coherence is zero, there are also mixed states with non-zero distillable coherence.
+The problem of classifying all such states, and determining the optimal rate of conversion remains open.
+In Supplementary Note 6 we present examples of such states, and find an achievable distillation rate, which is closely related to a Petz-R\'enyi relative entropy.
+These examples rely on the previously known results on state conversions between pure states \cite{schuch2004nonlocal, schuch2004quantum, gour2008resource, marvian2018coherence}, which show that the optimal rate of conversion from a system with the pure state $\psi_1$ and Hamiltonian $H_1$ to another system with the pure state $\psi_2$ and Hamiltonian $H_2$, provided that they have the same period, is $R=V_{H_1}(\psi_1)/V_{H_2}(\psi_2)$, where $V_H(\psi)\equiv\langle\psi|H^2|\psi\rangle-\langle\psi|H|\psi\rangle^2$ is the energy variance for state $\psi$.

+Next, we explain how the above no-go theorem follows from an interesting relation between two quantifiers of coherence, namely quantum Fisher information and a new quantifier, called the {purity of coherence}.

-\section{Purity of coherence}
+\subsection{Purity of coherence}

-Over the last few years many different quantifiers of asymmetry and coherence have been studied.
-Examples include Wigner-Yanase skew information \cite{wigner1963information, Marvian_thesis, marvian2014extending, girolami2014observable}, Fisher information \cite{yadin2016general, marvian2014extending, marvian2014asymmetry}, functions defined based on the notion of modes of asymmetry \cite{marvian2014modes}, robustness of asymmetry \cite{piani2016robustness}, the relative entropy of asymmetry \cite{vac2008, gour2009measuring} and its generalization, called Holevo measures of asymmetry \cite{marvian2014extending}.
-Each of these functions provides a different way of quantifying the resource of coherence, and their monotonicity yield necessary conditions on state transformations.
-All the aforementioned functions, however, fail to see a simple, yet fundamental feature of quantum coherence: Given any finite copies of a generic mixed coherent state, it is impossible to generate a single copy of a \emph{pure} coherent state, with a non-zero probability.
+In recent years, many quantifiers of coherence and asymmetry have been studied (See, for instance, \cite{Marvian_thesis, marvian2014extending, girolami2014observable, yadin2016general, marvian2014asymmetry, marvian2014modes, piani2016robustness, gour2009measuring, vaccaro2008tradeoff}).
+These previously known examples, however, all fail to see a simple, yet fundamental feature of coherence: Given any finite copies of a generic mixed state, it is impossible to generate a single copy of a {pure} coherent state (with a non-zero probability), using only TI operations.
+Here, we introduce a new quantifier of coherence which captures the missing part of the picture and predicts the unreachability of pure coherent states.